yahoo/elide-doc/pages/guide/08-test.md

       | Margery  |
 ```

 The concept of users is opaque to the security test framework.
 It has no concept of authentication or user identity.
-Instead the developer provides
+Instead, the developer provides
 a concrete implementation of a `UserFactory` which constructs the user objects your authorization code expects:

 ```